Joy2Bassie/alx-system_engineering-devops/0x02-shell_redirections/Readme.md

-a script that displays a confused smiley "(Ôo)
+a shell script that creates a file named exactly